Here are 5 imperfect women in the Bible every woman we should celebrate.

 But like Martha, we can learn to hold on to God.
 We can learn to lean on His promises and know that though things might be hard right now, things will get better.
 Elizabeth is proof of that.

 Can you imagine how delighted she must have been to learn that she would bear a son?
-Imagine how delighted you’ll be when that thing you’ve been praying for comes to fruition or that season of your life that feels heavy and damp comes to an end.
+Just imagine the delight you will experience when your prayers are answered.
+Imagine how happy you’ll be when that heavy, damp season of your life finally comes to an end.

 Just like Elizabeth, God is making things happen for you.
 Even when you don’t see it, even when you can’t feel it and even when it’s not evident, God is working on your prayers.

-As we read the story we see that this woman was so overcome by the presence of Jesus that she threw herself down to the ground.
-She washed Jesus’ feet with her tears and because she loved Him so much, she wiped her tears with her hair.
+As we read the story, we witness the woman’s overwhelming response to Jesus, as she throws herself down to the ground.
+Out of her deep love for Jesus, the woman washed His feet with her tears and used her hair to wipe them.
 After she was done washing Jesus’ feet she anointed them with a bottle of very expensive perfume.

-Though His disciples were more than likely appalled at the waste of perfume and shocked by her actions, Jesus saw past all of that and He forgave her of her sins and set her free.
+Jesus’ disciples were more than likely appalled at the waste of perfume and shocked by her actions.
+Jesus, however, saw past all of that and He forgave her of her sins and set her free.

 Why should we study The Sinful Woman?

-Whether it’s sins that we have struggled with for years or sins that we don’t even know that we’re struggling with, the story of the sinful woman reminds us that in the midst of our imperfection, Jesus is there for us.
+The story of the sinful woman reminds us that Jesus is there for us, whether we struggle with sins for years or even ones we are unaware of.
 In the midst of our pain and suffering, God is here to save us.

 No matter how far we think we have strayed from God, He is willing and wanting to accept us back into His kingdom, to give us a hope and a future.